roadtojobs/roadtojobs/README.md

 ## Production

-Checkout [Deployment](/) for more information.
+Checkout [Deployment](./README.md) for more information.

 ## Contributing
-Thank you for considering contributing to the Interview Journey!
+Thank you for considering contributing to the Road To Jobs!
-The contribution guide can be found in the [Contribution Documentation](/)
+The contribution guide can be found in the [Contribution Documentation](./README.md)

 ## Code of Conduct
-In order to ensure that the Interview Journey community is welcoming to all, please review and abide by the Code of Conduct.
+In order to ensure that the Road To Jobs community is welcoming to all, please review and abide by the Code of Conduct.

 ## Security Vulnerabilities
-If you discover a security vulnerability within Interview Journey, please send an e-mail to Seth Phat via [phattranminh96@gmail.com](phattranminh96@gmail.com).
+If you discover a security vulnerability within Interview Journey, please send an e-mail to Seth Phat via [security@sethphat.com](security@sethphat.com).
 All security vulnerabilities will be promptly addressed.

 ## License